Your new therapist in Denver, CO!

 The Fun Stuff

-I’m Cadence, a wife of 17+ years to my wonderful husband Chris, dog mom to the two best dogs in the whole world (okay, maybe I’m biased…) – Rocky the labradoodle and Rosie the chocolate lab, therapist, coach, friend, niece…all the things. 🙂
+I’m Cadence, a wife of 17+ years to my wonderful husband, dog mom to the two best dogs in the whole world (okay, maybe I’m biased…) – Rocky the labradoodle and Rosie the chocolate lab, therapist, coach, friend, niece…all the things. 🙂

-Though we’re both from the same hometown suburb of Boston, Chris and I decided to move out to Colorado in 2014.
+Though we’re both from the same hometown suburb of Boston, my husband and I decided to move out to Colorado in 2014.
 Though it was a bit scary to start fresh in a state where we knew no one, I’m SO glad we finally followed through with our dream.
 We miss many things about our New England life (primarily family, friends, and the beach – but not the weather!), we have no plans to ever move back.
 It’s just too good out here!
 We love the activities we can do in the Denver area, we love the slightly quieter suburbs of Lakewood, Morrison, and Littleton…Whether it be Boulder, Winter Park, or Durango, we love it here!

 We love the adventures Colorado has in store for us!